 Credit card shopping—especially for your first—can be a bit daunting.
 For a starter credit card, look for three basic components:

 - In your range: Card companies must verify your independent income if you're under 21, and you'll have to meet the card issuer's qualifications on top of that.
 If you see a card for people with excellent credit scores, that one probably isn't for you since you haven't had much time to build up a high score yet.
-Instead, try a card like the Capital One Platinum Secured Credit Card.
-Since it's a secured card, it requires a security deposit as collateral.
-You can be approved for a $200 credit line when you deposit a refundable security deposit starting at $49; plus, you'll be automatically considered for a credit increase in six months.
+Instead, try a secured credit card, which requires a security deposit as collateral and can be easier to qualify for.

 What Happens if You Get Denied for a Credit Card?